garywill/BigSearch/src/README.md

 ### Vem feature (built-in Vimium-like)

-If you've used `!bang` or omnibox, they require you to memorize codes.
+If you've used shortcut keys like`!bang` (by DuckDuckGo) or omnibox, they require you to memorize codes.

-While, Big Search's Vem mode **visually** gives you convinience & ability to use keyboard to (uninterruptedly) click different search engines' different buttons.
+While, Big Search's Vem mode **visually** gives you convinience & ability to use **keyboard** to (uninterruptedly) click different search engines' different buttons.
 Press `Shift+Enter` to enter Vem mode

 ![vem](https://gitlab.com/garywill/bigSearch/-/raw/screenshot/vemgif.gif)